Have you heard that skin cancer is on the rise?

 His situation has served as a real wake-up call that I have to increase my family’s sun protection.

-In this guide, I will share with you everything I have learnt from hours of in-depth research, to help you better protect your families skin.
+In this guide, I will share with you everything I have learned from hours of in-depth research, to help you better protect your families skin.

 Why Does Skin Protection Matter?

 If you told someone you had a magic potion that would give them cancer protection in a bottle, they’d likely run right out and buy that product.

 We would all love that magic potion, wouldn’t we?

 When it comes to skin cancer, we have that magic potion.
 It’s called sunscreen.
 Most of us don’t use it nearly as much as we should.

 Even more troubling about melanoma is that many young people are getting it.
 It has become one of the top cancers in people under 30, striking young women in particular.

 Unlike many other cancers which have been decreasing or leveling off in recent years, melanoma has shown an increase in incidence for the past several decades (2).